TECH-yufu/minimax-with-alpha-beta-pruning/README.md

 # minimax-with-alpha-beta-pruning
-The tic-tac-toe agent that plays against the computer at https://playtictactoe.org/
+The tic-tac-toe agent plays against the computer at https://playtictactoe.org/

 Tic-tac-toe is a considered a solved game due to its shallow depth compared to other board games, e.g. chess.
 This means that all end-game states can be computed from any given board state.